BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Ascendant** `ACTIVE`

-Suladan's [Stand Fast!] is 12" rather than 6".
+Suladan's [Stand Fast] is 12" rather than 6".

 </div>